One of Them

 Musa Okwonga – a young Black man who grew up in a predominantly working-class town – was not your typical Eton College student.

-The experience moulded him, challenged him… but also made him wonder why a place that was so good for him also seems to contribute to the harm being done to the UK.
-The more he searched, the more evident the connection became between one of Britain’s most prestigious institutions and the genesis of Brexit, and between his home town in the suburbs of Greater London and the rise of the far right.
+The experience moulded and challenged him… but also made him wonder why a place that was so good for him also seemed to contribute to the harm being done to the UK.
+The more he searched, the more evident the connection became between one of Britain’s most prestigious institutions and the genesis of Brexit.